fetchrobotics-forks/platform-services/README.md

 If you wish to use Aurora then you will need to use the AWS CLI Tools or the Web Console to create your Postgres Database appropriately, and then to set your environment variables PGHOST, PGPORT, PGUSER, PGPASSWORD, and PGDATABASE appropriately.
 You will also be expected to run the sql setup scripts yourself.

+If you are using OSX to deploy into Rancher Desktop installing the postgres client can be done as followings

+<pre><code><b>
+brew install libpq
+export PATH="/usr/local/opt/libpq/bin:$PATH"
+PGHOST=127.0.0.1 PGDATABASE=platform psql -f sql/platform.sql -d postgres
+</b></code></pre>

-The first step is to install the postgres 11 client on your system and then to populate the schema on the remote database:
+The first step is to install the Ubuntu postgres 11 client on your system and then to populate the schema on the remote database:

 <pre><code><b></b>
 wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -